Cody-Pase/Cody-Pase/README.md

-- 👋 Hi, I’m @Cody-Pase
-- 🌱 I’m currently learning at Aie Melbourne
+I’m currently learning at Aie Melbourne
-- 📫 How to reach me discord @Slaan#8657
+How to reach me discord @Slaan#8657